 - There Is Another: This game finally canonically answers the question of just where the hell Red XIII's kids came from, as it features his mate at one point.
 She was turned into stone, but there's a time limit on it.

 - Villain Protagonists: The Turks are the good guys, AVALANCHE is the enemy.
-Justified, as this and other spin-offs have established the Turks as literal Punch Clock Villains, while this original incarnation of AVALANCHE is more extreme than Barret's second incarnation, bordering Knight Templar behavior at times.
+Justified, as this and other spin-offs have established the Turks as literal Punch Clock Villains, while this original incarnation of AVALANCHE is more extreme than the second incarnation led by Barret, bordering Knight Templar behavior at times.

 - We Can Rule Together: Surprisingly, Elfé makes this offer to Aerith of all people, asking her to join AVALANCHE since as a Cetra Aerith ought to hate Shinra for hurting the planet.
 Of course, Aerith refuses; she doesn't like Shinra but she's no terrorist either.